VMBlakelock/destination-date-night/README.md

 Various testing was undertaken during the creation of this site including using the W3C Markup Validator.
 This validation check was ongoing throughout the project development.

+Below are a few various issues and bugs I found during the creation.

 #### Issue 1

 Footer